 Regional data is limited, however, the available data shows that coverage levels in the least developed countries are significantly lower across all services.

 Data on this indicator is only available for Denmark, Finland and Norway, showing that all schools, across all education levels, provide full access to the basic services covered in this indicator.
-The OECD does not, however, provide an assessment of progress as the available data do not "provide information on how often computers are used or made available to students or on how well technology is integrated into learning practices."
+For the indicator covering adapted infrastructure and materials for students with disabilities, data is only available for Finland.

 By 2020, substantially expand globally the number of scholarships available to developing countries, in particular least developed countries, small island developing States and African countries, for enrolment in higher education, including vocational training and information and communications technology, technical, engineering and scientific programmes, in developed countries and other developing countries